ZeroIntensity/view.py/docs/user-guide/building-projects/routing.md

 ### Standard and Direct Routers

 Standard routers and direct routers have **the exact same** API (i.e. they are called the same way).
-The only difference is that direct routers automatically register a route onto the app, while standard does not.
+The only difference is that direct routers automatically register a route onto the app, while standard routes do not.
 Direct routers tend to be used in small projects under manual loading, but standard routers are used in larger applications with one of the other loaders.

 Here are all the routers (standard on left, direct on right):